-- grid [<function>] Return the stellar mass-metallicity grid of fractional nucleosynthetic yields for given element and study - interpolator [object] Linearly interpolates on the stellar mass-metallicity grid of yields for use in the global yield settings.
+- grid [<function>] Return the stellar mass-metallicity grid of fractional nucleosynthetic yields for given element and study - interpolator [object] Linearly interpolates on the stellar mass-metallicity grid of yields for use in the global yield settings. - settings [dataframe] Stores current settings for these yields karakas10 [yield preset] Sets the yields according to the Karakas (2010) study.

-settings [dataframe] Stores current settings for these yields cristallo11 [yield preset] Sets the yields according to the Cristallo et al. (2011, 2015) studies.
+ventura13 [yield preset] Sets the yields according to the Ventura et al. (2013, 2014, 2018, 2020) studies.

-karakas10 [yield preset] Sets the yields according to the Karakas (2010) study vice.yields.agb.grid
+karakas16 [yield preset] Sets the yields according to the Karakas & Lugaro (2016), Karakas et al. (2018) studies.